If you’re looking for easy hikes in the Smoky Mountains, you’ve come to the right place.

 James Richardson is here to share his favorite Smoky Mountain trails that are easy to moderately-easy.
-Be sure to put these 9 easy trails in Great Smoky Mountains National Park on your hiking list.
+Be sure to put these 9 easy hikes in Great Smoky Mountains National Park on your hiking list.

 Short or long.
 Hard or easy.
 Up or down.
 Those are the choices of hikes in the Great Smoky Mountains National Park.

 Hiking is one of the most popular outdoor activities in the Smokies and there are many points of interest at the end of those hikes.
 Waterfalls.
 Overlooks.
 Old homesteads.

-In addition there are hikes that lead nowhere.
+In addition there are hikes in the Smokies that lead nowhere.
 They are just hikes for hiking sake.
 Then there are the quiet walkways.

 Some of my favorite easy Smoky Mountain hikes lead to waterfalls and old home places.
 Because I am not as intrepid as I use to be, I stick to easy and moderate hikes, leaving the strenuous Smoky Mountain trails to the younger guys and gals.